 License and Royalty Revenue - License revenue is recognized in accordance with the terms of the license agreement.
-The Company's license revenues most commonly are non-refundable once collected, and are typically recognized as revenue at the time that the transferred licensed rights can be utilized for the benefit of the licensee, subject to determinable pricing, performance contingencies and collectability assessments.
-In the event that a licensing agreement requires the Company to meet ongoing or future performance objectives that are other than inconsequential or perfunctory, licensing revenue may be recognized ratably, or in conjunction with its performance obligations, during the initial term of the license agreement.
-If a performance obligation, milestone, or contingency exists, revenue is deferred until such time that the contingencies are satisfied or obligations are met.
-Payments received in excess of amounts achieved are classified as deferred revenue until earned.
+The revenue will be recognized ratably over the initial term of the license agreement.
+If the term of the license is perpetual, the Company will recognize the revenue upon the execution of the license as long as there are no contingencies in the license agreement.
+If a contingency exists, the revenue will need to be deferred until such time that the contingencies are lifted.
 Royalty revenue is recognized in accordance with contractual rates when they can be reasonably estimated based on reported sales data and when collection is reasonably assured.
 In the event that reasonable sales data is unavailable, revenue is recognized when royalty reports are received.